JuanDiegoMontoya/Fwog/README.md

   - No built-in samplers on textures (require usage of sampler objects)
   - No binding to edit (replaced by member functions that internally use DSA)
   - No compatibility profile or "old" features (like glClear)
+  - No need to track framebuffers and specify draw buffers: just submit a list of render targets before drawing (internal framebuffers are deduplicated)

 It may be noted that the API heavily resembles Vulkan.
 This is intentional.